Modesto Botox

 Botox blocks impulses from nerves which causes the muscles to contract.
 The muscles then would remain more relaxed and the skin overlying these muscles would remain unwrinkled, and thus have a smooth appearance.
 Untreated muscles would continue to contract as before which leaves normal facial expressions alone.
 Botox for cosmetics is used to reverse visible signs of again.
 There's more detail about how botox works below, and in the section "the science behind Botox."

-See How BOTOX® Neurotoxin Works
+See How BOTOX® Neurotoxin Works on Modesto Botox page

 (video, talks about non-cosmetic applications as well)

-What can one expect during botox treatment?
+What can one expect during Botox treatment at our Modesto office?

 Treatment with BOTOX® Cosmetic is relatively simple and safe.
 A series of small injections are made using a tiny micro-needle and very small amounts of liquid.
 These injections are very precisely located into the nerves that cause character lines.
 No anesthetic or other pain medication is necessary since the procedure causes very little pain.
 Some compare the injections to a small bug bite, or a slight pinch.
 You may feel free to schedule your BOTOX® treatment for lunch hour or after work since driving after the procedure is not a problem.

 This of course varies depending on how much Botox is needed.
-In general BOTOX® injections costs about $300-$350 per area at Surgical Artistry, Inc in Modesto (Dr. Tammy Wu's Office).
-Injections of Botox are done by Dr. Tammy Wu, MD Board Certified Plastic Surgeon.
+In general BOTOX® Cosmetic injections costs about $120-$350 per area at Surgical Artistry, Inc in Modesto (Dr. Tammy Wu's Office).
+Injections of Botox are done by Dr. Tammy Wu, MD Board Certified Plastic Surgeon and Dr. Calvin Lee, MD Board Certified General Surgeon.
+Dr. Calvin Lee currently does most of the Botox and dermal filler injections.
+Find Dr. Calvin Lee's website by searching Google for "Modesto Botox Calvin Lee"

-According to national surveys done by the American Society for Aesthetic Plastic Surgery, the average cost of a single BOTOX® treatment was just about $400 in 2002.
+According to national surveys done by the American Society for Aesthetic Plastic Surgery, the average cost of a single BOTOX® cosmetic treatment was just about $400 in 2002.
 If you are having more than one site treated, then the cost may be higher.

-How long does botox last?
+How long does Botox last?

-You can expect the effect of your BOTOX® treatment to last anywhere from four to six months.
+You can expect the effect of your BOTOX® treatment to last anywhere from three to four months.
 As acetylcholine production returns to normal, your muscles will once again begin to contract and the wrinkles will reappear.
 That's the bad news.
 The good news is that your wrinkles may be less prominent after BOTOX® treatment because your muscles may be somewhat "trained" to be in the more relaxed state.

 As the wrinkles reappear, you will have to have repeat BOTOX® treatments to get them to disappear again.